University Relations and Development office wins award

 A trio of public administration

-faculty, Eric Click, Ph.D. (left), associate professor and program coordinator, Claire Mostel (center), adjunct instructor, and Melanie Smith, Ph.D. (right), assistant professor and assistant director of the Master of Public Affairs
+faculty, Eric Click, Ph.D. (left), associate professor and program coordinator, Claire Mostel (center), adjunct instructor, and Melanie Smith, Ph.D. (right), assistant professor and assistant director of the Master of Public Administration

 program, presented a session at the Network of Schools of Public Policy, Affairs and Administration Conference in Brooklyn, N.Y., in October.
 Their presentation, “The Vital Value of Undergraduate Public Affairs Education: NASPAA Programs and Beyond, addressed the needs of professional citizens for education and training so those professionals will be successful at all levels in the workplace and in various sectors and disciplines.

 Michael Eskey, Ph.D., professor and program coordinator of criminal justice administration

 , presented and chaired a roundtable discussion at the Southern Criminal Justice Association’s annual conference in Charleston, S.C.
 Eskey was a co-presenter in the session “Mass Killings: What We Know and Where Do We Go?”
 The causes, theory, mental illness, prevention views, gun control, the effect of the Internet, movies, violent computer games and lessons learned were discussed.

 Laurie McCormack, vice president for university relations and advancement